maoyuans/chronicles-of-terre/subclasses/Cleric-Luck.md

 ## Channel Divinity: Lucky Save

 Starting at 2nd level, you can use your Channel Divinity to infuse an ally with luck against an effect.
-As a reaction you can cause an ally that has just rolled a saving throw, but of which the results have not been revealed to gain a +5 to that roll.
+As a reaction when an ally you can see within 30 ft of you fails a saving throw, you can grant them +5 to the save, potentially turning it into a success.

 ## Improved Critical